Strict universes for Grothendieck topoi: Conclusions and future work

 The Hofmann--Streicher construction exposed in \cref{sec:hs-and-s} works over $\ECat$ without modification.
 In particular, the standard generic family of $\Cls_\VTY$ lifts to a universe in the category of internal presheaves $\Psh[\ECat]{\CCat}$ for any $\VTY$-small internal category $\CCat$.
 The class of maps $\PrCls\Sub{\VTY}$ classified by this map satisfies \textbf{(U1--6)}. \textbf{(U8)} is satisfied only for the class of \emph{level-wise} decidable monomorphisms: monomorphisms $\Mor|>->|{A}{B}$ whose components $\Mor|>->|{A\prn{c}}{B\prn{c}} \in \Hom[\ECat]$ are all decidable~\citep{orton-pitts:2016}.
 In fact, \citet{swan:2018} shows that this result is sharp: it is possible to choose a base topos in such a way that this generic map cannot satisfy \textbf{(U8)} for all monomorphisms, though it remains possible that there is \emph{another} generic map satisfying \textbf{(U8)} for all monomorphisms.
 Finally, this universe induces a universe $\ShCls\Sub{\VTY}$ in any sheaf subtopos $\Sh[\ECat]{\CCat,J}$.
 The construction is identical to that of \cref{sec:hs-and-s} and $\ShCls\Sub{\VTY}$ satisfies \textbf{(U1--6)} just as in the classical setting.
 In this setting, however, the status of \textbf{(U8)} remains entirely open for this universe.

-Over a base topos $\ECat$ not satisyfing the axiom of choice, it is reasonable to hope that properties such as \textbf{(U7)} or \textbf{(U8)} might lift from $\ECat$ to any topos bounded over $\ECat$; this lifting is verified for \textbf{(U7)} in the context of \emph{algebraic set theory}~\citep{joyal-moerdijk:1995,van-den-berg:habil}, but the corresponding lifting for \textbf{(U8)} remains a conjecture when the base topos does not satisfy choice.
+Over a base topos $\ECat$ not satisyfing the axiom of choice, it is reasonable to hope that properties such as \textbf{(U7)} or \textbf{(U8)} might lift from $\ECat$ to any topos bounded over $\ECat$; this lifting is verified for \textbf{(U7)} in the context of \emph{algebraic set theory}~\citep{joyal-moerdijk:1995,van-den-berg:habil}, but the corresponding lifting for \textbf{(U8)} remains a conjecture.